bburns/LanguageModels/docs/report/Report.md

 The paragraphs are combined, and the text is converted to lowercase to increase the amount of vocabulary that can be learned for a given amount of resources.
-The text is then tokenized to the top *NVOCAB* words - the rarer words are **not recorded** - punctuation marks are treated as separate tokens.
+The text is then tokenized to the top *nvocab* words - the rarer words are **not recorded** - punctuation marks are treated as separate tokens.

-The sequence of tokens is then split into training, validation, and test sets - the validation and test sets were set at 10,000 tokens, and the training set has nearly 1,300,000 tokens.
+The sequence of tokens is then split into training, validation, and test sets - the test set was set to 10,000 tokens, and the validation set to 1% of the training set, which amounts to around 13,000 tokens out of 1,300,000 tokens.

 ### Implementation